damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-#### 1.2. createElementFn
+### 1.2. createElementFn

-Another helper that I would like to briefly describe is createElementFn, which is used most often within the logic of the app and is used to create any html element with various properties.
+Next helper that I would like to briefly describe is createElementFn, which is used most often within the logic of the app and is used to create any html element with various properties.

 <br/>

-Its implementation is shown below (scripts/helpers/createElementFn.js):
+Its implementation is shown below:

 ```
+//scripts/helpers/createElementFn.js file:

 import { common } from '/data/names.js'

 export default ({ element, ...rest }) => {